Transpyler/transpyler/README.rst

 code).
 A **transpylation** is even simpler: it translate a Python-like language back to Python (and sometimes execute it directly).
-This task is not very difficult since both languages are similar and we can reuse lots of Python's own machinery to anlyze and modify its own source code.
+This task is not very difficult since both languages are similar and we can reuse lots of Python's own machinery to analyze and modify its own source code.

 Transpyler acts exclusively at the token level: it modifies the stream of tokens from the original translated language to a new stream of tokens that must then